pugetmesh/pugetmesh.github.io/docs/meshtastic/config.md

 ### PS-MQTT!
 Channel

 If you wish to communicate with others in the area over MQTT, use this channel.
+Reminder that connecting your node to MQTT does send your data to the mqtt server.

 [![PS-MQTT!
 QR Code](/media/ps-mqtt-qr.png){ width=250 }](https://meshtastic.org/e/?add=true#CiESEJqrbZqrbZqrbZqrbZqrbUEaCFBTLU1RVFQhJQMAAAASDggBOAFABkgBUB5YFGgB)